ENFR

 Rethinking the role of patients in the healthcare system

 Health democratization, home hospitalization, innovation by patients...
 The place of the citizen at the heart of the health system and within the hospital is increasingly important.
-In partnership with various Health actors, this theme aims to better discern these developments by listening to patients and considering their expectations.
+In partnership with various Health actors, this theme aimed to better discern these developments by listening to patients and considering their expectations.

 Exploring the issues between trust, technology and health